yingyinbuzz/kvenjoy_utils/README.md

 # Kvenjoy GFONT/GAP utilities

+## Kvenjoy utility script

+It has following feature(s):
+* Dump contents of given GAP/GFONT file(s)
+* Export a GAP/GFONT file to a JSON/SVG file.
+* Create a GAP/GFONT file from a JSON file.

+For detailed information please see help output of `ku.py`.

 ## File formats
 By default all data fields below are in *big endian* byte order unless specified individually.